online marriage counselling - jealousy

 EMDR Therapy for Jealousy

 The initial purpose of eye movement desensitization and reprocessing (EMDR) therapy was the treatment of various types of psychological trauma.
 However, EMDR can also be beneficial for addressing jealousy.
 Its unique approach combines eye movements or other bilateral stimulation with therapeutic techniques to process and heal the underlying causes of jealousy.
 Unresolved conflicts and insecurities can fuel jealousy.
 EMDR therapy dives deep into these issues, facilitating healing and resolution.
 Processing negative memories and integrating positive beliefs paves the way for emotional well-being and secure relationships.
-EMDR therapy can be a life-changing path towards healing from jealousy and creating healthier, more satisfying relationships
+EMDR therapy can be a life-changing path towards creating healthier, more satisfying relationships

-Jealousy is a natural disposition.
-Nevertheless, it is possible to manage it rather than act on it.
-Marriage counselling and couples therapy for jealousy (in-person at the clinic or face-to-face via internet-based online communication platforms) aim at acknowledging, accepting and adaptively coping with the jealousy response.
 My approach to managing jealousy incorporates acceptance, metacognitive, mindfulness, trauma-based and other strategies allowing pathologically jealous people to reconsider maladaptive coping.
 The therapy may include addressing and processing earlier traumas, identifying and challenging maladaptive negative core beliefs about self and others and tolerating uncertainty, which is an inevitable element of any relationship.

 Is jealousy always pathological?